traitecoevo/mortality_bci/docker/README.md

 [`callr`](https://github.com/traitecoevo/callr/tree/master)

 ## Installing redis
 Currently `redis` does not officially support Windows.
-However, Microsoft Open Tech group have developed and maintaineds a Windows port that can be downloaded [here](https://github.com/MSOpenTech/redis).
+However, Microsoft Open Tech group have developed and maintain a Windows port that can be downloaded [here](https://github.com/MSOpenTech/redis).
 On a Mac The easiest way to install `redis` is to open up a terminal and run the following:

 ```